SpaceX capsule leaves Space Station, to bring 4 astronauts back to Earth | Technology

 SpaceX capsule leaves Space Station, to bring 4 astronauts back to Earth

+"Sad to see you go.
+We wish you Godspeed, safe re-entry and landing and calm seas," a member of the resident ISS crew radioed to the departing astronauts shortly after undocking.
+"It was an absolute pleasure and privilege to serve on the space station for the past six months," one of the Freedom astronauts radioed back.
+"We look forward to seeing you back home as well."

-That crew had been designated as "Crew-4," the fourth full-fledged long-duration group of astronauts launched to ISS by SpaceX since the private rocket company founded by Tesla Inc CEO Elon Musk began flying NASA personnel in May 2020.
-Their departure came a week after their replacement team, Crew-5, arrived aboard the station - a Russian cosmonaut, a Japanese astronaut and two NASA crewmates, including the first Native American woman sent to orbit.
+The departing team was designated as "Crew-4," the fourth full-fledged long-duration group of astronauts launched to ISS by SpaceX since the private rocket company founded by Tesla Inc CEO Elon Musk began flying NASA personnel in May 2020.
+Their exit came a week after their replacement team, Crew-5, arrived aboard the station - a Russian cosmonaut, a Japanese astronaut and two NASA crewmates, including the first Native American woman sent to orbit.

 Crew-5 is remaining on ISS for now with two other Russians and a third American who shared a Soyuz flight to the ISS in September.
 One of those cosmonauts, Sergey Prokopyev, assumed ISS command from Cristoferetti of the European Space Agency before Crew-4's departure.
 ISS, spanning the length of a football field, has been continuously occupied since 2000, operated by a U.S.-Russian-led partnership that includes Canada, Japan and 11 European countries.